Cletine/Lox-VM/README.md

 ##  Overview

-This project is a handcrafted implementation of the **Lox** scripting language in Rust.
-Lox is a dynamically-typed, object-oriented language designed by Robert Nystrom that with the LLVM project reference, acts as a teaching vehicle for programming language/Virtual Machine design.
+This project is a handcrafted implementation of the **L-3** scripting language in Rust.
+L-3 is a dynamically-typed, scripting language heavily inspired by the lox programming language designed by Robert Nystrom.
+The following implementation focuses on a Modern Bytecode-VM approach to compiler design, which constructs an Abstract Syntax Tree and uses it to generate a Bytecode IR.
 This implementation covers the full pipeline from raw source text to evaluated output — scanner, parser, AST, Optimized Bytecode.

 ---